 2) Rhinitis with postnasal drip causing sore throat (extremely common).

 3) Epiglottitis or tracheitis: These conditions are potentially life-threatening due to airway obstruction that is not easily managed with endotracheal intubation.
-Patients are often toxic-appearing with high fevers and audible stridor.
+Patients often appear toxic with high fevers and audible stridor.
 Epiglottitis is predominantly caused by Haemophilus influenzae b and is seen primarily in countries without universal immunization against this pathogen.

 4) Infectious esophagitis, predominantly caused by Candida and HSV.